dmouscher/nomic/rules.md

 ## 207
 Each player always has exactly one vote.

-## 208
-The winner is the first player to achieve 200 (positive) points.

 ## 210
 If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.